GPL linking exception: The Classpath exception

 The GNU Classpath project provides an example of the use of such a GPL linking exception.
 The GNU Classpath library uses the following license:

 Classpath is distributed under the terms of the GNU General Public License with the following clarification and special exception.

 Linking this library statically or dynamically with other modules is making a combined work based on this library.
 Thus, the terms and conditions of the GNU General Public License cover the whole combination.

 As a special exception, the copyright holders of this library give you permission to link this library with independent modules to produce an executable, regardless of the license terms of these independent modules, and to copy and distribute the resulting executable under terms of your choice, provided that you also meet, for each linked independent module, the terms and conditions of the license of that module.
 An independent module is a module which is not derived from or based on this library.
 If you modify this library, you may extend this exception to your version of the library, but you are not obliged to do so.
 If you do not wish to do so, delete this exception statement from your version.

 As such, it can be used to run, create and distribute a large class of applications and applets.
 When GNU Classpath is used unmodified as the core class library for a virtual machine, compiler for the Java language, or for a program written in the Java programming language, it does not affect the licensing for distributing those programs directly.

 The GNU Lesser General Public License

-While version 2.1 of the LGPL was a standalone licence, the current LGPL version 3 is based on a reference to the GPL.
+While version 2.1 of the LGPL was a standalone license, the current LGPL version 3 is based on a reference to the GPL.

 Compared to the GNU Classpath license above, the LGPL formulates more requirements to the linking exception: licensees must allow modification of the portions of the library they use and reverse engineering (of their software and the library) for debugging such modifications.